 The decision to issue an Emergency Notification is made by the Chief of Police or designee after the UIS Police confirm the emergency.
-The Chief of Police or designee, in collaboration with the Office of Public Relations, will determine the communication content and means of dissemination.
-The notice message is prepared by the Chief of Police or designee, in consultation with staff in the Office of the Chancellor, when appropriate.
+The Chief of Police or designee, in collaboration with the Office of Media Strategy, will determine the communication content and means of dissemination.
+The Chief of Police or designee prepares the notice message, in consultation with staff in the Office of the Chancellor, when appropriate.